deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

     >>> np.min(new_csdm1) == new_csdm1.min()
     True

-Here, np.min returns a list of minimum values corresponding to each dependent variable of the csdm object.
+.. note:: See the list of all supported :ref:`numpy_support`.